 Resources & Economy

-Each material is extracted from its own mine: the
+Each material has its own site: the

 Gold Mine, the